erinzm/shellshocker/README.md

 ### What is this for?
 ShellShocker tests a website for vulnerability to the ShellShock bug.
-There's a command-line tool for doing testing, and a deployable Flask-powered ShellShock testing website (punch in the URL of your server, we'll tell you what's vulnerable)
+There's a command-line tool for doing testing, and a deployable Flask-powered [ShellShock testing website](http://shellshocker.herokuapp.com) (punch in the URL of your server, we'll tell you what's vulnerable)
 It can act as a testing toolkit for ShellShock for researchers as well!

 ### How do I use it?
 ShellShocker has two different ways of being run:
 * a command line utility, and
-* a web interface **which will be publicly deployed to Heroku *today***
+* a web interface, which is [deployed to Heroku](http://shellshocker.herokuapp.com)

 #### Usage of the CLI:
 <pre>